awsome2134/dig4639-mobile-dev/README.md

 ## About Me
 Myles Waite
 https://www.linkedin.com/in/myles-lorenz-0417a2167/
 I would like a position as a developer as it suits my interests and talents.
+I prefer coding over designing, but am capable in both.